juggernaut/webhook-sentry/README.md

 Although `CONNECT` is supported, I strongly recommend using the header approach to take advantage of the TLS capabilities of Webhook Sentry, like mutual TLS and robust certificate validation.

 ### Mutual TLS
-Specify `clientCertFile` and `clientKeyFile` in the YAML configuration to enable mutual TLS:
+Specify `clientCertFile` and `clientKeyFile` in the configuration to enable mutual TLS:
 ```
 clientCertFile: /path/to/client.pem
 clientKeyFile: /path/to/key.pem
 ```

 ### Prometheus Metrics

+Point your collector to <proxy-address>:2112 for metrics.

+E.g if the proxy is running on localhost, to verify metrics are correctly exposed:

 ```
 curl http://localhost:2112/metrics